Lumidee: 2007: Unexpected

-In 2007, Lumidee was named youth ambassador of the New York Arthritis Foundation’s Arthritis Walk.
+In 2007, Lumidee was named youth ambassador of the New York Arthritis Foundation's Arthritis Walk.
 On April 17, she released her second album, Unexpected, under TVT Records.
-In an interview with Vibe, Lumidee spoke about signing with TVT Records stating, "TVT Records is the perfect way for me to come back and again I'm coming out of left field, just like with Never Leave You.
-Nobody ever thought of me coming back on a street credible label like TVT ...
+In an interview with Vibe, Lumidee spoke about signing with TVT stating, "TVT Records is the perfect way for me to come back and again I'm coming out of left field, just like with "Never Leave You (Uh Oh)," Nobody ever thought of me coming back on a street credible label like TVT, alongside acts like Pitbull, Lil Jon and the Ying Yang Twins.
 Actually, nobody ever thought of me really even coming back, period."
 The U.S. single, "She's Like the Wind", peaked at 43, but it was not released in Europe.
-There, the label released the single "Crazy" featuring Pitbull, which had moderate chart success in Germany, Austria and the UK.
+There, the label released the single "Crazy" (featuring Pitbull), which had moderate chart success in Germany, Austria, and the United Kingdom.
 Lumidee made an appearance on MTV Cribs, showing her New Jersey home, which aired on August 6, 2007.

 2009–present

 On May 13, 2009, Lumidee released a mixtape called I'm Up, Vol. 1 from her label, Logy Music Entertainment.
 In late 2009, Lumidee worked on another mixtape entitled Luminadee, which was released exclusively on Coast2CoastMixtapes.com in early January 2010.
 Lumidee was working on an album which was set to be released sometime in 2010, but ultimately it did not materialize.
 In 2011, she appeared in a re-work of Remady's dance hit "No Superstar".
 In 2011, she collaborated with rapper Somaya Reece on the single "Dale Mami".
-The video debuted on Mun2's "Urban Tip" on January 11, 2012.
-Universal Australia, Toughstuff Germany and Sony Scandinavia signed "Ring My Bell" (Michael Fall featuring Lumidee, Rick Elback and Aziza) for release in 2014.
+The video debuted on mun2's The Urban Tip on January 11, 2012.
+Universal Australia, Toughstuff Germany, and Sony Scandinavia signed "Ring My Bell" by Michael Fall (featuring Lumidee, Rick Elback, and Aziza) for release in 2014.
 On June 24, 2014, in an interview with Kevin Apaza of Directlyrics.com, Lumidee mentioned starting her own label Logy Music Entertainment.
 After leaving her previous major label, she will release her EP La Luz through her label Logy Music Entertainment.

-“Never Leave You” is sampled on a 2023 song by Nicki Minaj, “Ruby Red Da Sleeze.”
+Artistry

+Lumidee cites Lauryn Hill, Missy Elliott, MC Lyte, and Mary J. Blige as her major influences.